-You can use checkboxes on a worksheet, and link the results to a cell.
+You can use check boxes on a worksheet, and link the results to a cell.
 If the box is checked, the cell shows TRUE, and if it’s not checked, the cell shows FALSE or the cell is empty.
 This makes it easy for someone to give a quick answer to a question, or select an option.
-You can even add programming to a check box, so something happens automatically when the box is clicked.
+You can even link check boxes to cells with a macro, so something happens automatically when the box is clicked.

 - First, we’ll set up the check boxes, and link them to cells.
 You’ll see how to do this manually, and with a macro.

-- In the next part, we’ll set up the check boxes to run a macro.
+- In the next part, we’ll link check boxes to cells with a macro.